AdrianLangseth/NAIL-Jetson-Demo-Project/README.md

 - [Niantic Monodepth2 repository](https://github.com/nianticlabs/monodepth2)
 - [NVIDIA Collision Avoidance and Object Following Examples](https://github.com/NVIDIA-AI-IOT/jetbot)

+## 📝 Notes:

+#### Shorthands used:
+- OD: Object Detection
+- OF: Object Following
+- CA: Collision Avoidance
+- OF: Object Following
+- MD: Monocular Depth Perception / Monodepth

 ## ❌ Known Issues / fix

 When the GPU gets overwhelmed with work, it tends to stop updating the camera values.
 This may perpetuate after the load is lightened and even after restarting the program and system.
 The only working fix I found was restarting the nvargus-daemon.
-This is done by running this line in the console:

-`$ sudo systemctl restart nvargus-daemon`
+This is done by running this line in the console: `$ sudo systemctl restart nvargus-daemon`.
+This must be done before instantiation the camera.
+To address this, the first lines of the code pushes a terminal command to

 The Jetson Nano using the [Raspberry Pi NoIR Camera V2](https://www.raspberrypi.org/products/pi-noir-camera-v2/) is extremely near-sighted when it comes to object recognition.
 It accurately and notices objects within ~25cm.
 This applies for all feasible resolutions.
 This can be fixed by running on better hardware which can handle increased resolution.